What is our PSR?

 - prays (the Our Father)

-In the context of faith formation, Pillars is a classroom-centered approach to catechesis for children in grades K-6 that is rooted in Sacred Scripture and the Catechism.
-As in the familiar PSR/CCD model, students meet once per week to study, talk, sing, pray, serve, craft, act, and celebrate all that is great about being Catholic kids.
-From this well known method, however, Pillars goes a step beyond.
+In the context of traditional children's faith formation, our Parish School of Religion (PSR) is a classroom-centered approach to catechesis for children in grades K-6 that is rooted in Sacred Scripture and the Catechism.
+Students meet once per week to study, talk, sing, pray, serve, craft, act, and celebrate all that is great about being Catholic kids.
+From this well known method, however, our PSR goes a step beyond.

 Why an improved approach to classroom formation?